ProfessionalWiki/EDTF/README.md

 [![Download count](https://poser.pugx.org/professional-wiki/edtf/downloads)](https://packagist.org/packages/professional-wiki/edtf)
 [![License](https://poser.pugx.org/professional-wiki/edtf/license)](LICENSE)

-EDTF PHP is a small library for parsing, representing and working with the [Extended Date/Time Format] specification.
+EDTF PHP is a small library for parsing, representing, and working with the [Extended Date/Time Format] specification.

-EDTF PHP was created by and is maintained by [Professional.Wiki].
-Initial development was funded by the Luxembourg Ministry of Culture.
+[Professional Wiki] created and maintains EDTF.
+The Luxembourg Ministry of Culture funded the [initial development].
-It is an open source project, and contributions are welcome!
+This library is an open-source project, so contributions are welcome!

 - [Usage](#usage)
   * [Parsing](#parsing)